San Francisco / Oakland

 MORE ABOUT THE POSITION

-The Loan Administrator/Accountant is a full-time exempt position.
-This position reports to the VP of Finance (CFO) but works closely with the organization’s Controller and other staff accountants.
-The salary for this position is between $75,000 – $90,000 annually, depending on experience.
-Benefits include 100% health insurance premium coverage for employees and a contribution towards dependent coverage, dental insurance, long-term disability and life insurance, cell phone subsidies, employer contributions towards retirement savings, three weeks’ vacation, and a commitment to work/life balance.
-Occasional evenings and out-of-area travel may be necessary.
-The position involves a regular computer and telephone use plus some minimal lifting.
-The position can be based at either Community Vision’s offices in San Francisco or Oakland.
-All staff are working remotely until further notice.
+The Business Development Officer is a full-time exempt position.
+This position reports to the Director of Lending.
+The salary for this position is between $84,975 – $108,150 annually, depending on experience.
+Benefits include: 100% health insurance premium coverage for employees and a contribution towards dependent coverage, dental insurance, long-term disability and life insurance, transportation and cell phone subsidies, employer contributions towards retirement savings, three weeks’ vacation, and a commitment to work/life balance.
+Occasional evenings and out of area travel may be necessary.
+Position involves regular computer and telephone use plus some minimal lifting.